DeeMcCart/CI_PP5_Jeweller/README.md

 DeeMac YouTube series - Setting up a Django receipe website Book -
 Multiple Code Institute PP5 projects used for reference

 ### Acknowledgements
 * I would particularly like to thank Alan Bushell, our cohort facilitator who has remained a steady consistent and wise presence during my 12 months on this programme.
 His willingness to engage with each of us, his dedication to our weekly standups, his approachability and his guidance have been a huge support over this period.
 * I would like to sincerely thank my mentor, Mo Shami for his kindness, enthusiasm and support throughout.
 Mo's ability to absorb the essence of a situation and to communicate a clear path ahead has been invaluable.
+* Thank you also to the assessors who have given feedback on prevous projects
-* I would also like to thank Derek and my family for their personal support, and for their advice on Goldmark business processes, help with system testing, and patience during my (mental or physcial) absence.
+* I would also like to thank Derek and my family for their personal support, and for their advice on Goldmark business processes, help with system testing, and patience during my project-related absence!